cambridgehackers/connectal/doc/library/source/bsv/memtypes.rst

    .. bsv:field:: SGLId sglId

-      Which scatter gather list the MMU should use to translate the addresses
+      Which memory object identifer (scatter gather list ID) the MMU should use to translate the addresses

    .. bsv:field:: Bit#(MemOffsetSize) base